Jason Lee: Acting

 After taking some minor acting roles in 1992–1994 (including the music video for the Sonic Youth single "100%", a small part in Mi Vida Loca, and a bit part as a dance instructor on Chance and Things), Lee left professional skateboarding for a full-time acting career.
-His first major movie role was in Kevin Smith's Mallrats, which became a cult hit.
+His first major film role was in Kevin Smith's Mallrats, which became a cult hit.
 This started a friendship that subsequently led to appearances in many of Smith's films, including Chasing Amy, Dogma, Jay and Silent Bob Strike Back, Clerks II, Cop Out, and Jay and Silent Bob Reboot.
 Lee won an Independent Spirit Award for his role in Chasing Amy as Banky Edwards.

 Lee graduated to leading man roles in Heartbreakers, Stealing Harvard, and A Guy Thing.
 He has had supporting roles in Vanilla Sky, Almost Famous, Dreamcatcher, Big Trouble, The Ballad of Jack and Rose, and Mumford, as well as a minor role in Enemy of the State.
 Lee also voiced Syndrome in The Incredibles and Jack-Jack Attack.
 He reprised the role as a "robot copy" of Syndrome in Disney Presents Pixar's The Incredibles in a Magic Kingdom Adventure.
-Lee is also the voice of Underdog in Underdog and portrays Dave Seville in the live action/CGI films starring Alvin and the Chipmunks.
+Lee is also the voice of Underdog in Underdog and portrays Dave Seville in the 4 live-action/CGI films starring Alvin and the Chipmunks.